What is a Trial Separation in California?

 Most spouses who agree to a trial separation intend to give each other a break from the issues that placed significant stress on their marriage.

 But is trial separation a good idea?
 And when is the best time for trial separation?
+Is there a checklist for trial separation?
+How do you do it right?

 We will answer these questions and more in this family law guide.